uob-mu3e/daq_wiki/May 31st, 2021 - Integration run preparation.md

 * :hammer: Programming and monitoring of switching boards
    *NIOS link monitoring should be available on a MIDAS custom page; Marius will work on this once firmware is ready; programming will be via a terminal*
 * :hammer: Programming and monitoring of receiving boards
-* :hammer: Quartus licenses at PSI
+* :ok: Quartus licenses at PSI
-   *PSI license server available, Nik will try to create our own server once there*
+   *Five licenses available on mu3eBackend*

 ## Backend software ##